-You only experience the true beauty of this building once you step inside and see the pure awesomeness of Gaudi’s genius.
+And while the outside is impressive in scale and stature, you only experience the true beauty of this building once you step inside and see the pure awesomeness of Gaudi’s genius.

 Add in some swirling lines and bulging towers, inspired by the irregularities of nature, and you get a modernist masterpiece that is perfect for Barcelona solo travelers.

-So it’s not like you’ll miss having a travel companion.
-Because between the building’s color scheme, creativity, and modernity,r this place really is unlike any building that I have ever seen.
+So even if you hate churches, you’ll love this one.
+Because between the building’s color scheme, creativity, and modernity, this place really is unlike any building that I have ever seen.